 Pro: A much bigger variety of fonts that suit your brand well.

-Con: Licensing for these can be costly.
+Con: Licensing can be costly.

-Pro: Tailored to your unique needs, sets you apart from everyone else.
+Pro: Tailored to your unique needs; sets you apart from everyone else.

 Con: Time-consuming and expensive.

-2. How To Narrow Down Your Font Choices
+2. Narrow Down Your Font Options

-You may get overwhelmed by what’s out there in terms of typography choices, and by the time you’re done selecting those you’d like to use, you may end up with dozens of potential fonts.
+You may get overwhelmed by what’s out there in terms of typography choices, and by the time you’re done selecting, you may end up with dozens of potential fonts.
 Narrowing them down to one or two typefaces becomes a challenge.
 To overcome it, here’s what you should ask yourself.

-Which font is the most distinctive?
+- Which font is the most distinctive?
 The first characteristic of a font that defines a brand personality is that it should make you stand out in the crowd.

-Which one is the most flexible?
-The font you choose must work great across all channels, devices and platforms and must be responsive.
+- Which one is the most flexible?
+The font you choose must work great across all channels, devices, and platforms and must be responsive.

-Which font do you think can scale up with your brand?
+- Which font do you think can scale up with your brand?
 A comprehensive font that can grow with your brand should be your best bet.
-Think of the characters the typeface has and does it have all you need?
+Think of the characters the typeface has, and does it have all you need?
 Also, is it available in multiple sizes and weights?

 3. Establish Your Font Hierarchy

-Once you have decided on your typography and fonts, it’s time to establish a system that aligns them in a logical way in your brand book that will be easy for other users to replicate it.
+Once you have decided on your typography and fonts, it’s time to establish a system that aligns them logically in your brand book that will be easy for other users to replicate it.
 This font hierarchy should be a part of your comprehensive brand style guide that includes clear and relevant examples of use cases.

 Your font treatment must be very consistent and not overly complex.
 The two or three typefaces you choose should comprise:

-A primary font: The default typeface which communicates your brand’s identity, values and personality.
+- A primary font: The default typeface which communicates your brand’s identity, values and personality.

-A secondary font: A typeface that complements the primary font and supports the typographic design system.
+- A secondary font: A typeface that complements the primary font and supports the typographic design system.

-A tertiary font: Font your brand uses for accents.
+- A tertiary font: Font your brand uses for accents.

-5 Great Examples Of Brand Font Use
+Five Great Examples of Brand Font Use

 An example of a brand doing the custom, proprietary font right.
 Uber’s commuting services are now a global thing and the custom typography, Uber Move, certainly helps a lot with the brand being instantly recognizable.